menchelab/vrprot/README.md

 ```
 blender_parser.convertToPly(protein)
 ```
-The Output can then be found in the ./plys/ directory.
+The output can then be found in the ./plys/ directory.

 # Create the PointCloud
 #### Author: Felix Fischer